matsengrp/vampire/README.md

 This is a package to fit and test variational autoencoder (VAE) models for T cell receptor sequences.

 It is described in the paper [_Deep generative models for T cell receptor protein sequences_](https://elifesciences.org/articles/46935) by Kristian Davidsen, Branden J Olson, William S DeWitt III, Jean Feng, Elias Harkins, Philip Bradley and Frederick A Matsen IV.
+This project continues to evolve, but the version in the paper is [tagged 0.2.0](https://github.com/matsengrp/vampire/tree/0.2.0).

 ## Install